Links on Android Authority may earn us a commission. Learn more.

 Will there be a Motorola Razr 3?

 Motorola confirmed back in December 2021 that it’s planning to launch the third-gen Motorola Razr.
 The information was revealed by Lenovo (Motorola’s parent company) executive Chen Jin on the Chinese social media platform Weibo.
 At the time, the executive said that the company is prepping the new Razr with a more advanced chipset and a better design.
-So we know for sure that a new Razr is coming this year.
+So we know for sure that a new Razr is coming in 2022.

 When will the Motorola Razr 3 release date be?